HackHerz/pusher/README.md

 #### Developing
 Just file a pull request and start coding.
+If you want to develop your own software with code from pusher, make sure that you are using your own [API-Token](http://a.gidix.de/).
+You have to change it in pushhandler.h

-### Keeping me motivated
+### Keep me motivated
-If you want to ensure that I'll continue developing just send me a tweet [@hackherz](https://twitter.com/hackherz) why you like or use my software :).
+If you want to make sure that I'll continue developing just send me a tweet [@hackherz](https://twitter.com/hackherz) why you like or use my software :).

 ## Libraries
 pusher uses a few third party libraries.
-They are all MIT-Licensed but they are so awesome I have to mention them.

 - [json](https://github.com/nlohmann/json) by [Niels Lohmann](http://nlohmann.me/)
 - [TCLAP](http://tclap.sourceforge.net/)